lukaszzalewski/s3-resource-simple/README.md

-# Simple S3 Resource for [Concourse CI](http://concourse.ci)
+# S3 Sync Resource for [Concourse CI](http://concourse.ci)

+## Based on work from [18F/s3-resource-simple](https://github.com/18F/s3-resource-simple)

+This is a drop in replacement for 18F/s3-resource-simple

 Resource to upload files to S3.
 Unlike the [the official S3 Resource](https://github.com/concourse/s3-resource), this Resource can upload or download multiple files.
+The sync uses the last modified value in s3 to coordinate builds and ensure downstream resources can access data.

 ## Usage